 These types of mixers work as both a mixer and as a MIDI controller.
-When using this type of controller you don’t have to use a laptop.
+When using this type you don’t have to use a laptop.
 Just like a controller, the standalone mixer will either be AC or DC adapter powered because it consumes much more energy than what a USB port is able to offer.

 On the mixer, you’d still be able to play music via the standalone channels with the help of an iPod or CDJ.
 This simply isn’t possible with a controller.
 However, one major downside to this type of mixer, aside from the bulkier design that can make it difficult to transport all your gear, is the fact that they often come with a pretty steep price tag.

-But with the higher price, you’ll enjoy a more versatile mixer that will allow you to perform many of the same functions that you normally use with a traditional DJ controller.
+But with the higher price, you’ll enjoy a more versatile mixer that will allow you to perform many of the same functions that you normally use with a traditional controller.

 The Best Option for You